AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

    * **[Full Stack Code](#full-stack-code)**
    * **[Targeted deployment](#targeted-deployment)**

-The steps to complete the creation of your non-production pipeline vary depending on the option for type of source code you selected.
+The steps to complete the creation of your non-production pipeline vary depending on the type of source code you selected.
 Follow the links above to jump to the next section of this document so you can complete the configuration of your pipeline.

 ### Full Stack Code {#full-stack-code}